kathysledge/smig/docs/guides/migrations.md

 ## The diffing algorithm

-**smig** compares your schema definition against the current database state and generates the minimal set of changes:
+The core of **smig** is its diffing engine.
+It introspects your database, parses your schema file, and computes the exact changes needed to bring the database in line with your definition.

 ### What it detects

+**smig** recognises a comprehensive set of schema changes.
+For each change type, it generates both a forward migration (to apply the change) and a rollback migration (to undo it):

 | Change type | Forward (up) | Rollback (down) |
 |-------------|--------------|-----------------|